Boifuba/size-matters/README.md

 # Size Matters

-A comprehensive FoundryVTT module that allows you to create customizable highlights around tokens on both **hexagonal and square grids**, with optional image overlays and preset management.
+A comprehensive FoundryVTT module that allows you to create customizable highlights around tokens on both **hexagonal and square grids**, with optional image overlays, rotation controls, and preset management system.

 ## Features